replicatedhq/helm-charts/charts/replicated-library/README.md

 #### Fixed

-- Init containers now work as aspected and follow the same format as containers
+- Init containers now work as expected and follow the same format as containers

 ### [0.9.0]